Shougo/vimfiler.vim/README.md

 Please install unite.vim Ver.3.0(or later) before use vimfiler.

-Note: To use 4GB(>) files in vimfiler, vimfiler require +python interface.
+Note: To use 2GB(>) files in vimfiler, vimfiler require +lua interface.

 ## Screen shots